coderstudio-dev/coolify/docs/dev_setup/LocalMachine.md

 ### Local Machine

-At the moment, Coolify `doesn't support Windows`.
+At the moment, CoderStudio `doesn't support Windows`.

 You must use `Linux` or `MacOS` or consider using Gitpod or Github Codespaces.